JanGin/oschina_myblog_pic/README.md

 # oschina_myblog_pic
-A place to stores my pictures that used on the site : https://www.oschina.net/blog
+A place to store my pictures that used on the site : https://www.oschina.net/blog